-The Home Buyers' Plan or HBP is a interest and tax-free way to borrow up to $35,000 from your RRSP savings to buy or build a home for yourself or a related person with a disability.
+The Home Buyers' Plan or HBP is an interest and tax-free way to borrow up to $35,000 from your RRSP savings to buy or build a home for yourself or a related person with a disability.
+It is one of the first-time home buyers’ plans in Canada.
 You have up to 17 years to repay your loan starting from the year you take out the money.
 After repaying your HBP, you can also use the HBP again multiple times as long as you continue to meet its eligibility criteria.
+You can’t combine the HBP with the newly proposed First Home Savings Account (FHSA), meaning homebuyers will need to choose between the two programs.

 In order to be eligible for the Home Buyers' Plan, you must meet the following criteria: